Ngoys/NYTArticles/README.md

 3. `pod install`
 4. You should be on `main` branch

-##
+## Feature

 This project has **MVVM + C / Combine framework / finite state machine** code architecture to integrate [New York Times API](https://developer.nytimes.com/apis).<br />
-It contains: search pagination, unit test and a good code template to be utilize across all modules, allowing simple understanding and standardization.
+It contains:

 1. Pagination search feature
 2. Coordinator to capture potential deeplinks and navigation
 3. Combine-based view model
-4. Highly reusable code across modules
+4. Highly reusable code template across modules
 5. Unit testing on view models